-One of our dedicated Safeguarding Lead, Angela Doxford, is also our school's Senior Family Support Worker, and she undertakes nurture sessions with our children on a regular basis.
-We provide a 'worry box' for those children who may struggle to communicate.
+One of our dedicated Safeguarding Leads, Angela Doxford, is also our school's Senior Family Support Worker, and she undertakes nurture sessions with our children on a regular basis.
+We provide a 'worry box' or their own communication book for those children who may struggle to communicate.

-We also display a Safeguarding Notice Board for our children, which is accessible, providing all relevant information to keep our children safe and valued.
+We also display a Safeguarding Notice Board for our children, which is accessible, providing relevant information to keep our children safe and valued.

-We make every effort to listen to and capture the voice of children to enable us to have a clear understanding of their daily-lived experiences.
+We make every effort to listen to and capture the voice of children to enable us to have a clear understanding of their daily lived experiences (we respond to children's concerns and disclosures with TED - Tell, Explain, Describe).

 We are aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected and/or they may not recognise their experiences as harmful.

-They may feel embarrassed, humiliated or threatened.
+They may feel embarrassed, humiliated or are being threatened.
 This could be due to vulnerability, disability and/or sexual orientation or language barriers.

-This does not prevent ALL staff from having professional curiosity and speaking to the DSL if they have concerns about a child, and our staff determine how best to build trusted relationships with children, which facilitate this communication.
+This does not prevent ALL staff from having professional curiosity and speaking to the DSL if they have concerns about a child.
+Our staff determine how best to build trusted relationships with children which facilitate this communication.